DHBuild002/PIG-Game---The-Full-Javascript-Course/README.md

 # PIG-Game-The-Full-Javascript-Course
 The Latest attempt at getting the Dice Roll game to work

-A Challenge and game worked on as part of a Udemy course.
+A dice game I worked on as part of a Udemy course.